DreamingDevs/learn-terraform-with-aws/docs/aws_setup.md

 There are many ways to configure Terraform with IAM User (`tf_user`) credentials at local development machine.
 We pick up the most secure approach which will be convenient for developers to work with on day to day basis.

+The shared AWS credentials file is a plaintext file that can reside by default in a folder named `.aws` that is placed in the `$HOME` folder on local machine.
+On Linux and macOS, this is typically shown as `~/.aws`.
+On Windows, it is `%USERPROFILE%\.aws`.

-Create `.aws` folder at the root of the repository and create a file with name `credentials`.
-The credentials file is going to hold the IAM User credentials.
+Create `.aws` folder at `$HOME` folder and create a file with name `credentials`.
+The credentials file is going to hold the IAM User credentials as shown below.
 The credentials are tied to a `profile` which in below example is defined as `development`.

-> NOTE: The `credentials` file should not be versioned at Git.
-So also add `.aws/credentials` as an entry to `.gitignore` file.

-Enter the IAM User credentials as below.

 ```
 [development]